 No, however a copy of your unofficial transcript must be uploaded with your application.
-If you are unable to upload your transcripts to the online application please fax or email them directly to our office with the subject heading being, "C2C - 2013 - Transcripts."
+If you are unable to upload your transcripts to the online application please email them directly to our office with the subject heading being, "C2C - 2014 - Transcripts."

 If I attended more than one academic institution, do I have to submit unofficial transcripts?